piatoss3612/LibroLink/README.md

 This project contains two main parts:

-1. A Book Club dApp
+1. A Book reading and tracking app called LibroLink
 2. Guides for building dApps with zkSync Native Account Abstraction

 ---